-Novell iChain includes an installation wizard that is a time-saving, cost-effective configuration solution.
+Novell iChain includes the Web Server Accelerator Wizard, an installation wizard that is a time-saving, cost-effective configuration solution.
 The wizard enables you to customize how iChain's features will complement your network structure and eliminates several steps required by traditional configuration and installation processes.
 By presenting you with several questions about your configuration preferences, the wizard helps you create a configuration file that has all the necessary parameters to configure iChain.